 - In the pot where the garlic oil is, add the 6 tbsp. of butter and let it melt completely.
 Once butter has melted, add the jar of pasta sauce and stir to mix well.

 - Remove the garlic sauce from heat and pour all over the pasta in the skillet.
 Toss well to coat every strand.

-- Serve with fresh basil or parsley and some freshly grated parmesan cheese!
+- Serve with fresh basil and freshly grated parmesan cheese on top!

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.